nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 This is followed by a section in wich there is a variation of the hyperparameters of the model(expecially for the SGD one), such as the number of nodes in each hidden layer and the learning rate, trying to evidentiate some specific values for reduce the complexity of the model built.

-Even though the two layer neural network worked well in prediction, is there also the implementation of an other Neural Network to see if it can improve the performance of the previous one, composed with tree hydden layer devided by a drop out one.
+Even though the one layer neural network(also known as multilayer perceptron(MLP)) worked well in prediction, is there also the implementation of an other Neural Network to see if it can improve the performance of the previous one, composed with two hydden layer devided by a drop out one.
-Also here it's been done a study on the better value for the hyperparameters, testing the model variating the number of neuron for each layer and the number of epoch of run.
+Also here it's been done a study on the better value for the hyperparameters, testing the model in variation of neuron number for each layer and the number of epoch of run.
 That model was executed for a growing number of epoch, until it came up into overfitting of training data.

-It has been runned for 50, 100, 200, 400 epochs and after the 100 one the values of training accuracy and testing one starts to separate one from the other.
+It has been runned for 50, 100, 200, 400 epochs and after the 100nt one the values of training accuracy and testing starts to separate one from the other.
 So in that case the model have to be siymplified up to a number of epoch of run not higher than 100.

 ACCURACY                                                                                                  |  LOSS |ROC